-In his paintings, objects, installations, sculptures, etc., John M. Armleder looks into the styles, dogmas and -isms of 20th Century art by paraphrasing, destroying and redefining them all at the same time.
-Don’t do it! combines the most famous ready-mades, from Duchamp’s Urinoir (1917) via Warhol’s soap powder boxes and Beuys’ felt rolls (around 1960) through to Tiravanija’s teabag (1998) – but all of them as new, fresh-from-the-market acquisitions.
-Don’t do it! is a double farewell to the concept of the original in art: in the course of time, the ready-made, which was to destroy the aura of the artistic original and the associated ideals and utopias, has risen to the status of an icon itself.
-Armleder’s sculpture tears down the ready-made from its pedestal for a second time to move the essential and the truly ‘original’ artistic approach into the focus.
+In his installations, objects, paintings and sculptures, John M Armleder looks into the styles, dogmas and -isms of 20th century art by simultaneously paraphrasing, deconstructing and redefining them.
+Staged as an accumulation of materials Don’t Do It! combines the most famous readymades, from Duchamp’s Fountain (1917) to Warhol’s detergent boxes and Beuys’ felt rolls (c.
+1960), and on to Tiravanija’s tea bag (1998)—yet presenting them all as market-fresh consumer goods.
+Don’t Do It! is a double farewell to the concept of the original in art: the readymade, intended to subvert the aura of the artistic original and the ideals and utopias associated with it, has risen over time to become an ‘icon’ itself.
+Armleder’s sculpture removes it from its pedestal a second time to bring into view what is essential and truly ‘original’ in artistic thought.